 Want the free color eBook edition of Practice Like This?
 Sign up for 6 Bullet Saturday.
 6-Bullet Saturday is a newsletter that gives you six things I thought worth sharing every week.
 Mostly it’s about practice, and I always include specific tips or exercises or drills that I use to help me and my students get…

 This infographic below from The Practice of Practice is making the rounds.
 It’s one of the more powerful ideas from the book.
 The way we think about ability shapes how we approach learning anything.
 Check it out.
 Want to print it?
 No problem!
-Find the free, high-resolution, printable PDF (11×15) on the book’s extras page, under Chapter…
+Find the free, high-resolution, printable PDF (11×15) HERE, or on the book’s extras page,…

 Sometimes attributed to composer John Cage, these rules were actually created by Sister Corita Kent, in 1967-68, and later taken up by the art department of LA’s Immaculate Heart Convent whee Sister Corita went to school.